Obamacare Exemptions: Who Avoided the ACA Tax?

 - Were denied Medicaid or Children’s Health Insurance Program for your child, and someone else was supposed to pay for medical support and didn’t.

 - Were eligible for subsidies, but the insurance company didn’t give them to you and so you were without insurance.

-Obamacare benefits are paid for by an $18 billion cut in federal Medicare payments to hospitals.
+Obamacare benefits were paid for by an $18 billion cut in federal Medicare payments to hospitals.
 They agreed to it because it would save them that much by treating chronic conditions before it required expensive emergency room care.
 These Medicare payment cuts will remain as part of Trump's plan to repeal and replace Obamacare.
-But hospitals won't agree if preventive care is cut.
+But hospitals won't agree if preventive care were cut.
 That's exactly what will happen under Trump's plan.
 Insurance subsidies, Medicaid expansion, and funding for Planned Parenthood are on the chopping block.

 Surprisingly, funding for other community health centers will be increased.
 (Source: "The Trump Effect on Your Obamacare Coverage," HealthInsurance.org, November 12, 2016.)

 For more on Obamacare exemptions, see my book The Ultimate Obamacare Handbook (2015 - 2016).